dso-org/deep-symbolic-optimization/README.md

 You can test symbolic regression out of the box with a default configuration, after running setup, with a command such as:

 ```
-python -m dso.run dso/config/config_regression_gp.json --b Nguyen-7
+python -m dso.run dso/config/config_regression.json --b Nguyen-7
 ```

-This will run the population seeding controller on the regression task with benchmark Nguyen-7.
+This will run DSO on the regression task with benchmark Nguyen-7.

 ##### Configuring runs for learning symbolic control policies